Winter Vegetable Shepherd’s Pie

 We seem to eat for comfort during the holidays...but comfort foods aren't necessarily healthy.
-To make a classic comfort food dish more healthy, I came up with this lovely take on shepherd's pie.
+To make a classic comfort food dish more healthy, I came up with this lovely take: turkey shepherd's pie.
 It's perfect for putting out on your holiday buffet table. —Ann Sheehy, Lawrence, Massachusetts

 - 3 cups cubed peeled butternut squash (1-inch pieces)